handlerww/dbaas-docs/migrate-from-aurora-online.md

 EOF

 # You could use `--user root -p` for ssh authentication with password.
-tiup dm deploy dm-test nightly ./topology.yaml --user ec2-user -i /home/ec2-user/.ssh/tiup_private
+tiup dm deploy dm-test v2.0.1 ./topology.yaml --user ec2-user -i /home/ec2-user/.ssh/tiup_private

 # start the cluster
 tiup dm start dm-test
 ```

-To configure the source, using ‘tiup dmctl’ to connect to one of the DM masters.
+To configure the source, using 'tiup dmctl' to connect to one of the DM masters.
 You could deploy more than one source like this.

 ```
 # Aurora-1